partho-maple/PBRecPlayer_Obj-C/README.md

 N.B.
-A swift version will be available soon.
+A swift version is available at this link:  https://github.com/partho-maple/PBRecPlayer_Swift